 SBC is not a Children's Services Authority therefore scope for working directly with children, young people or vulnerable adults is limited.
-DBS disclosures should only be sought where a Member, employee or volunteer has substantial, regular or unsupervised contact with children, young people and adults at risk as part of their duties or responsibilities for, or on behalf of, the Council.
+DBS disclosures should only be sought where an elected Member, employee or volunteer has substantial, regular or unsupervised contact with children, young people and adults at risk as part of their duties or responsibilities for, or on behalf of, the Council.

-SBC will refer any member of staff or volunteer to DBS for consideration for the barred list(s) if SBC thinks a person has:
+SBC will refer any elected member, member of staff or volunteer to DBS for consideration for the barred list(s) if SBC thinks a person has:

-- harmed or poses a risk of harm to a child or vulnerable adult - has satisfied the harm test; or - has received a caution or conviction for a relevant offence and; - the person they're referring is, has or might in future be working in regulated activity and; - the DBS may consider it appropriate for the person to be added to a barred list
+- harmed or poses a risk of harm to a child or vulnerable adult - has satisfied the harm test; or - has received a caution or conviction for a relevant offence and:

+- the person they're referring is, has or might in future be working in regulated activity and; - the DBS may consider it appropriate for the person to be added to a barred list

-Please see the separate DBS Policy for further information.
+(Please see the separate DBS Policy for further information, Members DBS procedure Appendix 6)